pretix/pretix-docs/docs/guides/seating.md

 ### Creating products for seating

 Selling products via a seating plan has implications for the configuration of products in your shop.
+For general information on creating products, refer to our guide on [products](products/index.md).

 It is not possible to offer multiple different products to a single seat category.
 But it is possible to offer multiple product variations.